Skip to content

 Create a new overlay from files in a repository

-Examples: repoverlay create my-overlay # Detects org/repo from git remote repoverlay create org/repo/my-overlay # Explicit target
+Examples: repoverlay create my-overlay # Detects org/repo from git remote repoverlay create org/repo/my-overlay # Explicit target repoverlay create --output ./output # Write to local directory

-Usage: repoverlay create [OPTIONS] <NAME>
+Usage: repoverlay create [OPTIONS] [NAME]

 • <NAME> — Overlay name or full path (org/repo/name)

-Short form: my-overlay - detects org/repo from git remote Full form: org/repo/name - uses explicit target
+Short form: my-overlay - detects org/repo from git remote Full form: org/repo/name - uses explicit target Omit when using --output for local directory output

 • -s, --source <SOURCE> — Source repository to extract files from (defaults to current directory)